 “No good deed goes unpunished.”
-On Fallout, Lucy MacLean might be about to find out why.
+On Fallout season two, Lucy MacLean finds out why.
 In season two’s second episode, she went out of her way to help an injured woman, both despite The Ghoul’s warnings and despite his injuries.
 She even left behind her more experienced, more cynical, more ruthless traveling companion to escort that injured stranger home.
-And that could get Lucy killed.
-Or worse.
-The woman she helped in Fallout season two, episode two, is a slave of Caesar’s Legion, a major faction introduced in Fallout: New Vegas.
-The fascist organization, identified by its golden bull on a red flag and based on Ancient Rome, isn’t “nice” like Lucy.
-Especially not to strangers or to women.
+It turns out that the woman she helped in Fallout season two, episode two, is a slave of Caesar’s Legion, a major faction introduced in Fallout: New Vegas.
+In episode three of Fallout season two, we get to catch up with the fascist organization, identified by its golden bull on a red flag and based on Ancient Rome.
+And it definitely still isn’t “nice” like Lucy, especially not to strangers or to women.

-Fortunately for her, the Legion doesn’t appear to be as strong as it once was.
+But things have changed for Caesar’s Legion between New Vegas and Fallout season two.
+Fortunately for Lucy, the Legion doesn’t appear to be as strong as it once was… And it’s in a bit of a civil war.
 Here’s everything you need to know about Caesar’s Legion from the Fallout: New Vegas video game, along with everything we know about it from Fallout season two so far.

 Learn All About Caesar’s Legion in Fallout—Jump to: